-Of course, a lighting fixture is rarely just a bulb hanging from a ceiling; it’s also a structure designed to decorate the light, and to diffuse the glow so that it isn’t quite so harsh.
-By mixing and matching different lights with different shades, you’ll be able to dramatically alter the effect that the light has on a room.
-For example, a green lampshade casting light across a neutral-shaded wall will create quite a different effect to an orange one.
+Of course, a lighting fixture is rarely just a bulb hanging from a ceiling; it’s also a structure designed to decorate the light and to diffuse the glow so that it isn’t quite so harsh.
+By mixing and matching different wireless led strip lights, you’ll be able to dramatically alter the effect of light on a room.
+A green lampshade casting light across a neutral-shaded wall will also create quite a different effect to an orange one.

 The larger the room, the more difficult it will be to light consistently.
 To avoid dark patches, you’ll need to spread multiple light sources around the room.
 A single overhead light will tend to cast harsh shadows around the edges of furniture.
 You can compensate for this by placing a floor or table lamp to give another source of light going in the other direction.
 Cox & Cox stock plenty of suitable items.